nvieira-mcgill/alala/docs/index.rst

      >>> j_stack.write_PSF_photometry()
      >>> j_stack.write_aperture_photometry()

 And that's it.
 The tables output by these write functions can then be used with ``lightcurve.py``, which is handled in a different section.
-Finally, the above walkthrough was for WIRCam, but the steps are largely unchanged for MegaCam.
+The above walkthrough was for WIRCam, but the steps are largely unchanged for MegaCam.
 Happy pipelining!

 Additional notes